karstenda/loro-protocol/protocol.md

 Req sends a `JoinRequest` to Recv.

-- If authentication fails, Recv sends `JoinError(code=0x02 auth_failed)`.
+- If Recv rejects the join payload (e.g., authentication/authorization fails), it sends `JoinError(code=0x02 auth_failed)`.
-- If authentication succeeds but the version is unknown, Recv sends `JoinError(code=0x01 version_unknown)` and includes its version.
+- If the join payload is accepted but the version is unknown, Recv sends `JoinError(code=0x01 version_unknown)` and includes its version.
-- If authentication succeeds, Recv sends `JoinResponseOk` with its latest known version of the document.
+- If the join payload is accepted, Recv sends `JoinResponseOk` with its latest known version of the document.
 Recv may then send the updates missing from Req through `DocUpdate` or `DocUpdateFragment` messages.

 When Recv receives updates in the same room from other peers, it broadcasts them to all the other peers through `DocUpdate` or `DocUpdateFragment` messages.